Hell to the Naw Naw

 "Hell to Da Naw Naw Naw" is a song by Bishop Bullwinkle.
 It became a viral Internet meme in 2014.

 Background

 The song was originally released on January 1, 2014.
-Bullwinkle is seen in a white suit, wearing sunglasses and a black in the outdoors shot video.
+Bullwinkle is seen in a white suit, wearing sunglasses and a cowboy hat in the outdoors shot video.
 Objects seen in the video are monkey and fire extinguisher resting on a podium.
 By July 22, 2015, the video went viral, attracting 200,000 views with over 4,000 likes.
 As of June 24, 2025, a video of the song had attracted over 100M views and over 810K likes.
 Another video has attracted 10,893,615 views and 186,611 likes.
 The song was even played on NBC.

 Composition

 The song is in the key of A major.

 Reception

 The reactions to the video and song have been mixed with some praising it while others are voicing their condemnation.
 The song is about the hypocrisy of some preachers.